Monitoring of oil concentration in a refrigeration cycle

 There are countless refrigerants in use worldwide.
 As a globally active company, SensoTech has already implemented countless projects with partners.

-Oil circulation rate monitoring in refrigerant R410A
+Oil circulation rate in R410A

-• Accurate inline determination of oil concentration
+• Very accurate inline determination of the oil concentration

-• Replacement for banned R22 systems
+• Replacement refrigerant for banned R22 systems

-SensoTech refrigerant analysis for R1234yf
+Refrigerant analysis for R1234yf

-• 357 times more climate friendly than other used refrigerants
+• 357 times more climate-friendly than other refrigerants used

 • Used in automotive air conditioning systems

-Measurement of oil in refrigerant R134a
+Oil in refrigerant R134a

-• used in automotive air conditioning systems
+• Worldwide use in automotive air conditioning systems

-• R134a is a standard reference worldwide
+• R134a is considered the standard reference worldwide

 Frequently asked questions:

-What happens if there is too much oil in the AC system?
+• What happens if there is too much oil in the AC system?